anttiharju/relcheck/README.md

 # check-relative-markdown-links

-Does exactly what it says on the tin.
+Does exactly what it says on the tin

 ## Installation